RocketMan/zookeeper/INSTALLATION.md

    are on another OS, update your configuration to enable both modules, then restart Apache to pick up the change.

+2. Update zookeeper configuration

+   In config.php, set the value of 'push_enabled' to true.
+If your webserver not available at the endpoint http://localhost/, then set the appropriate value for its base by adding a key 'base_url_internal' with the URL for your server (must be slash-terminated).

-2. Update your system to run the push notification server
+3. Update your system to run the push notification server

    As a first step, ensure you can run the notification server manually from a shell: